cat-haines/imp-githooks/README.md

 Whenever a commit is made to the master branch of a repository with the proper webhooks and .impconfig setup, the imp-githook server will push the new code to each device associated with the model, and restart the devices.

 For a sample project, view [imp-test](https://github.com/matt-haines/imp-test).

+## Limitations

+This project is primairly aimed as a proof of concept, and intended to act as a starting point for more complex Electric Imp + GitHub CI tools.

 # License